ngthing/MyTimeMaster-CollegeProject/README.md

 Live Demo available at Heroku: https://afternoon-reef-38020.herokuapp.com/

-Note: This project is in process.
-Demo has not yet fully reflected the App's description below.

 ## What is MyTimeMaster?
 MyTimeMaster (MTM) is a time management and planner application.
 With MyTimeMaster app, you can create a personal account and use the app as a tool to plan and allocate your time daily/weekly/monthly.